Skip to main content

 Use an HTTP client tool for this, such as curl or wget.
 Include required and optional parameters as needed.
 Important required parameters are:

-• Version header — Depending on his header, different combination of data fields, for example, user_id, source_ip, and http_action, can be downloaded for reporting.
+• Version header — Depending on this header, different combination of data fields, for example, user_id, source_ip, and http_action, can be downloaded for reporting.

 For a list of all available version headers with their data fields, see Reporting Fields.